New Hampshire

 • Currently valid US military ID card

-OR TWO forms of ID that, when combined, prove your name and current residence.
+TWO forms of ID that, when combined, prove your name and current residence.
 These types of IDs may include:

 • Utility bill dated within 90 days of the election